titanicoctopus/Notes/First valley.md

 - Folk, spirits and beast emerged in the first valley
 	- The mural evokes a vision of all the living things that lived in the First Valley.
 - The colors became the elders and begin to teach things.
 	- A memory of Mercy fills your mind.
 Creatures big and small sit at your feet basking in your radiant warmth.
 You speak of sharing the warmth with one another to keep each other safe.
 You speak of what keeps you together is worth fighting for.
-In the distance you see some of them shuffle away.
+In the distance you see some of them shuffle away, unsatisfied with the warmth they were given.
+	- A memory of Dai-Varo
 - Some folk chose to live near the forge.
 	- The mural awakens the vision of folk arriving at the prime elemental forge.
 At first they are fearful.
 Then from the sky a black and purple bird descends and opens their wings to them.
 A profound sense of relief washes over the folk as they begin to make their home at the foot of the mountain.
 - Raaf expanded the world beyond the valley.